 Choose Your Own Data With Custom Google Analytics Reports

-As Raven’s user advocate, I hear it all – what you love about Raven as well as what more we could do to make your life easier.
+We hear all the time from our customers what they love about Raven as well as what more we could do to make their life easier.

 One request we’ve heard loud and clear is for more Google Analytics data.
 It’s been an important goal for us, but also a tough one, since everyone uses Raven a little differently.

-But today we’re launching a solution we think everyone will like: custom Google Analytics reports and charts.
+But today we’re launching a solution we think everyone will like: custom Google Analytics reporting tools that also display charts.
 This new feature will allow you to make your own custom graphs and reports, highlighting just the metrics that you want to see.